soccin/Compgen2016_VariantCalling/Labs/1b_FASTX_Toolkit/exercises/1_mapless_pipeline.md

 bc303533c68cf74b6f2c705f3d86398c  /share/data/compgen2016/ /b37_hl.dict
 ```

-where I have drop part of the long path for clarity.
+where I have dropped part of the long path for clarity.

 Now this directory: